RetroDECK/ES-DE/FAQ.md

 ## The emulators don't seem to be properly configured?

 ES-DE acts strictly as a frontend, it does not interfere with the emulator configuration.
 The only instance when ES-DE passes specific options to an emulator is when there is no choice, like when fullscreen mode can't be enabled except via a command line option, or when a flag is needed to place the emulator in batch mode to work properly with a frontend.
 So you need to configure your emulators separately.
 This includes your controllers as well since the controller configuration inside ES-DE will have no effect on the emulators.
-You could of course also use an automated tool to setup your emulator environment, such as using EmuDeck on the Steam Deck.

 ## On game launch the screen just flashes black and the game won't start, how do I solve this?